form3tech-oss/http-message-signing-proxy/README.md

 ## Proxying

 Any request coming in the proxy will be signed and forwarded to the upstream target, meaning the host will be replaced by the target host and a signature header will be added, the rest of the request is kept as-is.
+If the request fails the signing validation (due to missing headers for example), the request will not be proxied and the server will return a `400 - Bad Request` response to the client.

+The upstream target can be another proxy.
+In that case, `HTTP_PROXY`, `HTTPS_PROXY` and `NO_PROXY` environment variables can be explicitly set.

 Additionally, there are two endpoints explicitly exposed by the proxy: